omaraflak/omaraflak.github.io/markdown/sand.md

 :title: Sand Cellular Automata
-:description: A sand simulation using a cellular automata.
+:description: A sand simulation using a cellular automata
 :year: 2024
 :month: 1
 :day: 25